-Child did not pass the daily health screening.
+- Child did not pass the daily health screening. - The illness prevents the child from participating comfortably in childcare activities. - The illness results in a greater care need than the staff can provide without compromising the health and safety of other children. - The child has any of the following conditions: - Temperature: Children must be fever-free for at least 48 hours without fever-reducing medication before they can return to camp programs.
+If fever is a result of COVID-19, children cannot return to program for 14 days.

-- The illness prevents the child from participating comfortably in childcare activities. - The illness results in a greater care need than the staff can provide without compromising the health and safety of other children. - The child has any of the following conditions: - Temperature: Children must be fever-free for at least 48 hours without fever-reducing medication before they can return to camp programs.
-If fever is a result of COVID-19, children cannot return to program for 14 days. - Signs of Possible Severe Illness: Examples include lethargy, Uncontrolled coughing, irritability, persistent crying, difficult breathing, wheezing, or other unusual signs-until medic al evaluation allows inclusion. - Uncontrolled Diarrhea: Examples include one or more watery stools which cannot be contained by a diaper or more than two loose stools in a 24-hour period. - Vomiting: If the child has had two or more episodes of vomiting in the previous 12 hours he or she will be excluded.
+- Uncontrolled Diarrhea: Examples include one or more watery stools which cannot be contained by a diaper or more than two loose stools in a 24-hour period. - Vomiting: If the child has had two or more episodes of vomiting in the previous 12 hours he or she will be excluded.
 If the child vomits once in care, he or she will be closely monitored to determine if there are any signs of illness. - Communicable diseases.
 Examples include, but are not limited to, pink eye, head lice, skin rash, and strep throat.